Hungreeee/Q-RAG/README.md

 ## Overview

 The idea of Q-RAG is straightforward.
-In the database, we first create "model questions" and link them to chunks that contain their answers.
-During the retrieval process, Q-RAG then search for model questions similar to the input query, returning the connected chunks.
-This question-based approach allows user questions to be directly matched with examples of questions that could already be answered.
+In the database, we first create "model questions" and link them to chunks containing their answers.
+During the retrieval process, Q-RAG can then search for model questions similar to the input query and return the connected chunks.
+This question-based retrieval approach allows user questions to be directly matched with examples of questions that could already be answered.

 <div align="center">
   <img src="https://github.com/Hungreeee/Q-RAG/blob/main/images/q-rag-idea.png" width=65%>